Re-Volt-America/RVA/README.md

 ## Governance
 The lead maintainer of this project is [BGM](https://github.com/BGMP).
-As the project grows, we'll scale the governance model to meet those needs.
+As the project grows, we'll scale the governance model to meet its needs.

 ## Licence
 RVA Website/Backend is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General